The First Year

 Optional modules that you can take outside of your school or faculty.

 The University is divided into groups known as faculties.
 Each faculty is subdivided into schools which specialise in teaching and researching specific subject areas.
-The Faculty of Social Sciences for example, has four schools; The School of Education, The School of Law, The School of Politics and International Studies and The School of Sociology and Social Policy.
+The Faculty of Social Sciences for example, has four schools: The School of Education, The School of Law, The School of Politics and International Studies and The School of Sociology and Social Policy.

 You might be asked to complete formative assessments as part of your degree programme.
 Formative assessments do not contribute to your overall grades but are a good way to practice your skills, get feedback on your academic performance and consider how to improve.